COVID-19 Updates from OSHA

 The temporary COVID-19 rule recently adopted by Oregon OSHA sets forth a series of deadlines for all employers.
 Employers are required to identify hazards and risk factors that contribute to the potential exposure to COVID-19 by completing an exposure risk assessment.
-By doing so, employers can not only take steps to eliminate or minimize these risks, but can also use this assessment to determine the effectiveness of current control measures.
-Additionally, employers have until December 21, 2020 to compete the required Infection Control Training for all employees.
+By doing so, employers can not only take steps to eliminate or minimize these risks but can also use this assessment to determine the effectiveness of current control measures.
+Additionally, employers have until December 21, 2020, to complete the required Infection Control Training for all employees.

 While state agencies are issuing guidance, it’s critical employers are aware of any changes in their jurisdiction and the federal OSHA guidelines.

 COVID-19 Inspections: Most Frequently Cited Standards